-Statement Description

-lame-ttl

-Sets the resolver's lame cache.

-listen-on

-Specifies the IPv4 addresses on which a server listens for

-DNS queries.

-listen-on-v6

-listen on vo Specifies the IPv6 addresses on which a server listens for

-DNS queries.

-listener-clients

-ustener-clients Specifies a per-listener quota for active connections.

-specifies a per fisiener quota for denve confidentials.

-lmdb-mapsize

-Sets a maximum size for the memory map of the new- zone database in LMDB database format.

-zone database in LWDD database format.

-lock-file

-Sets the pathname of the file on which named attempts

-to acquire a file lock when starting for the first time.

-masterfile-format

-Specifies the file format of zone files.

-masterfile-style

-nasieljuo siyuo Specifies the format of zone files during a dump, when

-the masterfile-format is text.

-match-mapped-addresses

-mater mapped datacesses Allows IPv4-mapped IPv6 addresses to match address-

-match list entries for corresponding IPv4 addresses.

-max-cache-size

-Sets the maximum amount of memory to use for an indi-

-vidual cache database and its associated metadata.

-max-cache-ttl

-Specifies the maximum time (in seconds) that the server

-caches ordinary (positive) answers.

-max-clients-per-query

-mus cucius per query Sets the maximum number of simultaneous recursive

-clients accepted by the server for any given query before

-the server drops additional clients.

-max-ncache-ttl

-Specifies the maximum retention time (in seconds) for

-storage of negative answers in the server's cache.

-continues on next page
+Statement Description keys Specifies one or more server_key s to be used with a remote server. lame-ttl Sets the resolver's lame cache. listen-on Specifies the IPv4 addresses on which a server listens for DNS queries. listen-on-v6 Specifies the IPv6 addresses on which a server listens for DNS queries. listener-clients Specifies a per-listener quota for active connections.
+Imdb-mapsize Sets a maximum size for the memory map of the new- zone database in LMDB database format. lock-file Sets the pathname of the file on which named attempts to acquire a file lock when starting for the first time. masterfile-format Specifies the file format of zone files. masterfile-style Specifies the format of zone files during a dump, when the masterfile-format is text. match-mapped-addresses Allows IPv4-mapped IPv6 addresses to match address- match list entries for corresponding IPv4 addresses. max-cache-size Sets the maximum amount of memory to use for an indi- vidual cache database and its associated metadata. max-cache-ttl Specifies the maximum time (in seconds) that the server caches ordinary (positive) answers. max-clients-per-query Sets the maximum number of simultaneous recursive clients accepted by the server for any given query before the server drops additional clients. continues on next page